 Please state, in the body of your message, where to find the materials (e.g., software, manuals, or writing) which your nomination is based on.

-Information about the previous awards can be found at http://www.fsf.org/awards.
-Winners will be announced at an awards ceremony at the LibrePlanet conference tentatively scheduled for March 2013, in Boston, Massachusetts.
+Information about the previous awards can be found at https://www.fsf.org/awards.
+Winners will be announced at an awards ceremony at the LibrePlanet conference, March 21-22 2015, in Cambridge, Massachusetts.

 About the Free Software Foundation

 The Free Software Foundation, founded in 1985, is dedicated to promoting computer users' right to use, study, copy, modify, and redistribute computer programs.
 The FSF promotes the development and use of free (as in freedom) software -- particularly the GNU operating system and its GNU/Linux variants -- and free documentation for free software.
 The FSF also helps to spread awareness of the ethical and political issues of freedom in the use of software, and its Web sites, located at fsf.org and gnu.org, are an important source of information about GNU/Linux.
 Donations to support the FSF's work can be made at https://donate.fsf.org.
 Its headquarters are in Boston, MA, USA.